-Located in parking lots, parking decks and plaza areas, emergency call boxes are an integral part of the safety and security services provided by the Georgia State University Police Department.
+Located in parking lots, parking decks and plaza areas, emergency call boxes are an integral part of the safety and security services provided by the Georgia State Police Department.
 The boxes are activated by opening the door on the box and pushing a call button on the inside.
 The caller is connected directly to the police radio network and may speak to the police dispatcher.
-The University currently has more than 58 call boxes, which can be identified by emergency signs and flashing blue lights.
+The university currently has more than 58 call boxes, which can be identified by emergency signs and flashing blue lights.

 Safety in Atlanta

 Like many U.S. cities, there are some areas in Atlanta that can be more dangerous than others, especially at night.
 Before you go to a new area, especially by yourself or at night, be sure to ask how safe it is.
-Generally, following basic precautions such as travelling in groups, keeping a close watch on your belongings, and avoiding walking alone can help you to avoid potential safety issues.
+Generally, following basic precautions such as traveling in groups, keeping a close watch on your belongings and avoiding walking alone can help you to avoid potential safety issues.

 Interacting with Police

 The police are expected to both enforce the law and assist the public.
-It is always appropriate to ask the police to help with all kinds of matters such as lost or stolen property, noisy neighbors, and emergency situations.
+It is always appropriate to ask the police to help with all kinds of matters such as lost or stolen property, noisy neighbors and emergency situations.
 Police are legally prohibited from taking "gifts" or money.
-They may arrest people who attempt to offer such payment, so do not do anything that could appear to be a bribe
+They may arrest people who attempt to offer such payment, so do not do anything that could appear to be a bribe.

-Here are some basic tips about how to stay safe on and off campus:
+Here are some basic tips about how to stay safe on and off-campus:

 - Do not walk by yourself at night.

-- Keep your books, handbags, and backpacks with you.
-Do not leave them unattended in classrooms, libraries, or anywhere else.
+- Keep your books, handbags and backpacks with you.
+Do not leave them unattended in classrooms, libraries or anywhere else.

 - Do not leave valuables or bags in plain view inside your car at any time.
 If necessary, put them in the trunk.

-- Lock your car doors at all times, and lock your home door whenever you are not at home.
+- Lock your car doors at all times and lock your home door whenever you are not at home.

 - If a police officer stops your car, do not get out of the car unless instructed to do so.
 Roll down your window to speak to the officer.

 - When walking, keep your head up and look directly ahead.
-Look confident, pay attention, and be aware of your surroundings.
+Look confident, pay attention and be aware of your surroundings.